vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step5.md

 ---

+Force sync to speed up the process.
+If you want to see Flux work in its natural habitat, skip this and let it sync on its own.

+`fluxctl sync --k8s-fwd-ns flux`{{execute}}

+---

 Flux transparently looks at the image pull secrets that you attach to workloads and service accounts, and thereby uses the same credentials that Kubernetes uses for pulling each image.
 In general, if your pods are running, then Kubernetes has pulled the images, and Flux should be able to access them too.

 ## 4. Verify